 As shown in Folio 7v◊ green is actually one of the most common colors (along with purple, lilac, red, pink and yellow according to the Other Wiki) used in the real Book of Kells.
 Where truth differs is that the green is made from copper (verdgris), not berries.
 Of course that would be a bit tricky to fit into the plot.

 Oak galls- the 'berries' Brendan picked from the oak tree- were actually used to make BLACK ink, but it's easy to understand why they tweaked it so it would be green.
-Firstly, because black was already associated in the film with Crom Cruach and the marauding Norseman; secondly, green works better thematically, as it would be associated with the forest and Ireland.
+Firstly, because black was already associated in the film with Crom Cruach and the marauding Norseman; secondly, green works better thematically, as it represents nature generally and Ireland specifically.
 Call it artistic license.

 Genius Bonus: They could have called this Genius Bonus: The Movie.